Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "glassy"
   - @c "solid" (the default)
   - @c "stipple"
-- @c "show-all-points": @true to show all points.
+- @c "show-all-points": @c true to show all points.
 By default, only outliers are shown.
-- @c "show-labels": @true to show slabels on the hinges, midpoint, and outliers.
+- @c "show-labels": @c true to show slabels on the hinges, midpoint, and outliers.

 ## Categorical Bar Chart {#categorical-bar-chart-properties}
 Properties for @c "categorical-bar-chart" nodes: